RedPandaGA/clonedmagicitems/README.md

 # FoundryVTT - Magic Items

-This module for Foundry VTT adds the ability to create magical items containing powers or spells, such as staffs or magic wands, which can be cast using the charge that the object itself makes available.
+This module for Foundry VTT adds the ability to create magical items with spells that belong to the item itself, such as staffs or magic wands, which will be automatically inherited from the character who owns the item.

 ## Installation